puzzle/amm-techlab/content/en/docs/04.0/pipeline.md

 {{% alert  color="primary" %}}Replace **userXY** with your username.{{% /alert %}}

-The OpenShift Pipeline operator will automatically create a pipeline service account with all required permissions to build and push an image.
+The OpenShift Pipeline operator will automatically create a pipeline ServiceAccount with all required permissions to build and push an image.
 This service account is used by PipelineRuns:

 ```bash
 oc get sa